umakiyer/Pewlett-Hackard-Analysis/README.md

 ![image](IMAGES/mentors.PNG)

 Created new query to get the number of retirees by department.
-This will give better idea to department heads to dertermine how many employees need to be hired.
+This will give better idea to department heads to determine how many employees need to be hired.

 ![image](IMAGES/department_wise_retirees.PNG)